-- 1. The School's projected annual enrollment shall be consistent with the enrollment chart contained in the approved renewal application and the charter and the physical capacity of the School.
-The School is approved to increase in projected enrollment from 273 students to 700 students in the years 2013-2014 through 2016-2017.
-Changes to the School's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the sponsor's annual enrollment projection process. - 2.
+- 1. The School's projected annual enrollment shall be consistent with the enrollment chart contained in the approved renewal application and the charter and the physical capacity of the school.
+Any changes to the school's enrollment projection for a given year must be mutually agreed to, in writing, by both parties pursuant to the sponsor's annual enrollment projection process. - 2.
 If the registered enrollment is less than 60% of the School's total projected enrollment, the School shall comply with one of the following at least 60 days prior to the first day of school: - Submit a revised educational program and a revised year one budget taking into account the reduced enrollment, or b.
 Submit a letter requesting a one-year delay in opening (for an initial charter).